 Weather Conditions near the base of the mountain tend to be tropical to semi-temperate and are relatively stable all year round.
 The lower plains are hot and dry with average temperatures of around 90 degrees Fahrenheit.
 As one heads away from the Lower Plains towards the Rain Forest, conditions become increasingly warm and humid.

 Mount Kilimanjaro is divided into five distinct zones: Cultivated farmlands on the lowest levels, next is therainforest zone, followed by heath and moorland with alpine vegetation, and just before the barren, snowy summit is lunar-like desert.

-We recommend to our clients who wants to climb Kilimanjaro that the long rains typically occur from *End of February to 1st May*, and basically it is at this time when visibility is bad and the mountain becomes slippery and treacherous.
+We recommend to our clients who wants to climb Kilimanjaro that the long rains typically occur from *End of February to end April*, and basically it is at this time when visibility is bad and the mountain becomes slippery and treacherous.
 The shorter rains occur during November and December, June through October it is a summer time and conducive for climbing the Mountain.

 The Mount Kilimanjaro is attempted using its six popular routes, of which one is commonly used for descending only the Mweka route.
 Another routes include the Marangu , which is both used for climbing and descending after climbing using other routes such as Machame, Rongai, Lemosho, Umbwe, Shira and itself.

 Marangu is the only route with huts as accommodations leaving others to accommodate hikers using the mobile tents.
 Each route in Kilimanjaro has its different challenge and view and landscape but the bottom line is to reach to the Roof to of Africa which is Uhuru Peak.